Bernardo Arévalo: Foreign policy

+Cuba

+Unlike all his predecessors, Arévalo maintained a distant relationship with Cuba.
+At the end of 2025, Arévalo terminated an agreement signed in 1998 that allowed more than 400 Cuban doctors to provide services in the rural areas.

 Nicaragua

 Arévalo has had a tense relationship with the Daniel Ortega regime in Nicaragua.
 On 5 September 2024, the US State Department secured the release of 135 Nicaraguan political prisoners, and the Guatemalan government agreed to take them in.
 In November 2024, the governments of Guatemala, Costa Rica, Panama and the Dominican Republic opposed the nomination of former Nicaraguan Foreign Minister Denis Moncada as the new secretary general of the Central American Integration System (SICA).
 In response, Nicaragua announced that it would retaliate.

 Palestine

 On 10 May 2024, the Arévalo administration voted in favor of upgrading Palestine's rights in the United Nations as an Observer State.

 Russia

 The Arévalo government has kept its distance from Russia, mainly because of its support for Ukraine.
 Arévalo spoke out against Russia's inclusion as an observer state in the Central American Parliament, calling it "inconsistent" for a state that "does not respect the norms of international law".